September Seminar in the Humanities

 - Dr Michael Mayo (Junior Research Fellow, Worcester College)

-The seminar includes visiting students from both Hertford College and Worcester College; students will reside in the college where they are enrolled.
+The seminar includes visiting students from both Hertford College and Worcester College; students will live in the colleges in which they are enrolled.

-At Worcester, enrolled students will reside together on the college campus.
-A Junior Dean, one of several graduate students serving on the college's Student Welfare Team, will live on the premises with the group of students and make sure that they are comfortable as they settle into Worcester, Oxford, and the UK.
+At Worcester, enrolled students live together on the college campus.
+A Junior Dean, one of several graduate students serving on the college's Student Welfare Team, will also reside on the premises with the group of students and make sure that they are comfortable as they settle into Worcester, Oxford, and the UK.
 In addition to the Junior Dean, the Programme Director is also available to students should they require assistance or simply want to chat.
-Catering services are available in a limited capacity during September, and students have the options of cooking for themselves.
+Catering services are available in a limited capacity during September.
+All dormitories have kitchens, and students have the option of cooking for themselves.

-There are several social events for students enrolled in the seminar, including a group visit to the theatre (in 2017, to the Globe Theatre in London).
-The month opens with a formal welcome dinner at Worcester, and we hold a traditional tea party at Hertford in Michaelmas Term.
+The month includes a formal welcome dinner at Worcester, and we hold a traditional tea party at Hertford in Michaelmas term.